Eric

 Advanced internationalization with Next.js and middleware

 Next.js 12 introduced middleware for handling logic at the CDN level (sometimes called an edge function) before a page loads.
-This is incredibly powerful and unlocks the potential for static pages to have limited server-side logic.
-One compelling use case for this is advanced internationalization and content localization...
+This is very powerful and unlocks the potential for static pages to have limited server-side logic.
+A compelling use case is advanced internationalization and localization.

 Gatsby Themes Pros and Cons